App-vNext/Polly/docs/community/cheat-sheets.md

 Cheat sheets provide easy to use code snippets for common scenarios.

 > [!NOTE]
-> The bellow cheat sheets are providing quick samples for the V8 API.
+> The below cheat sheets provide quick samples for the V8 API.

 ## Download